QALC man page

 - calendars

-- 1/# (show as mixed, or simple if prepended with '-', fraction with specified denominator)
+- 1/# (show as mixed fraction with specified denominator)

 prepend with - to show as simple fraction